typeable/stackage2nix/README.md

 ## Override result derivation

 Complex projects may require some extra customization.
-Snippet `override.nix` below is a minimal example of Haskell packages override.
+Snippet `override.nix` below shows a minimal example of how to apply additional overrides on top of Haskell packages set produced by `stack2nix`.

 ```
 with import <nixpkgs> {};